tvlabs/edge264/README.md

 edge264
 =======

-Minimalist software decoder for the H.264 video format.
+Minimalist software decoder with state-of-the-art performance for the H.264 video format.

 Features